hannorein/rebound/README.md

 **For the patient**

 rebound is very easy to use.
 To get started, download the latest version of the code from github.
 If you are familiar with `git`, you can clone the project and keep up-to-date with the latest developments.
-Otherwise, you can also simply download a snapshot of the repository.
+Otherwise, you can also simply download a snapshot of the repository at http://github.com/hannorein/rebound.

 In the main directory, you find a sub-directory called `src` which contains the source code and a directory called `examples` with various example problems.
-To compile one of the example, go have to go to that direcotry, for example:
+To compile one of the example, go have to go to that directory, for example:

     cd examples/shearing_sheet/